-Curious to know what it’s like living in Melbourne?
-The city has built a reputation for multiculturalism, world-class dining experiences, a thriving arts scene, shopping, delicious coffee and sport.
-Lots of sport!
+Want to know what it’s like living in Melbourne?
+The city has a reputation for multiculturalism, world-class dining experiences, a thriving arts scene, shopping, delicious coffee and lots of sport!

 Melbourne is full of laneways to explore.

 There’s a good chance you’ve heard the phrase, ‘four seasons in one day’, and it describes Melbourne’s weather perfectly.
 Expect warm and cool, rainy and dry, windy and calm, all in one day.

 Summer can see temperatures soar up to the high 30s (degrees Celsius), while the winters can get cold enough to ensure jackets and scarves are regular fashion accessories.

 Festivals and events

 Add to that plenty of music, fashion, and writers’ festivals, flower and air shows, and the spectacular Lunar New Year celebrations.
 There’s something going on all year round.